Category Archives: Special Feature

 “Anybody who’s getting a high dose of chemoradiation treatment, it’s almost 100 percent guarantee that their going to get a high level of oral mucositis.”

 Having mucositis can make everyday tasks difficult, like eating or brushing your teeth.
-This is why using what is called photobiomodulation helps treat this side effect.
+This is why using what is called Photobiomodulation helps treat this side effect.

-Posted in Industry, PBM/LLLT, Special Feature, THE FUTURE OF PBM/LLLT | Leave a comment
+Posted in Industry, PBM/LLLT, Special Feature, THE FUTURE OF PBM/LLLT | on West Virginia University Cancer Institute is using Photobiomodulation for their Oral mucositis patients

 Seeing The Light